Accuracy, precision & resolution

 When a number of measurements is done to a stable voltage or other parameter, the measured values will show a certain variation.
 This is caused by thermal noise in the measuring circuit of the measuring equipment and the measurement set-up.
 The left graph in Figure 1 shows these variations.

 The measured values can be plotted in a histogram as shown in Figure 1.
 The histogram shows how often a measured value occurs.
 The highest point of the histogram, this is the measured value that has been most frequently measured, indicates the mean value.
 This is indicated by the blue line in both graphs.
 The black line represents the real value of the parameter.
 The difference between the average measured value and real value is the accuracy.
 The width of the histogram indicates the spread of individual measurements.
-This distribution of measurements is called accuracy.
+This distribution of measurements is called precision.

 Use the correct definition